How I Would Plan A 1-Month Peru and Bolivia Itinerary

 Once you are done in Cusco, it’s time to take the 9-hour bus from Cusco to Copacabana to start the second part of this Peru and Bolivia backpacking itinerary.

-The bus takes 8 hours so try to take the earliest one on day 17 so you can have some time in the evening to explore Copacabana.
+The bus takes a while so try to take the earliest one on day 17 so you can have some time in the evening to explore Copacabana.

 train and hikers in Cusco